 The network firewall and the endpoint protection software working together brings about a better return on investment to the organization.
 Instead of each computer security system working in isolation, synchronization brings about collaboration.
 Convergence created when firewall shares security updates with endpoint protection actually boost entire network security.

 The value gained while the endpoint protection and network firewall are working is far much greater than what they offer when working independently.
 By choosing to automate the whole entire process, the IT security team is freed up to engage in other activities of high value to the company.

 Malware attacks have become more complex

 Attacks from malware have increasingly become complex.
 Your ordinary endpoint security can longer offer zero-day protection.
-What is more, the basic firewall security feature found in a router can longer provide the needed protection against complex attacks such as the ransomware attack.
+What is more, the basic firewall security feature found in a router can longer provide the needed protection against complex attacks such as ransomware attacks.
 As it is, complex malware can only be tamed by advanced threat detection systems.